Jeffrey Lyon: The escalating severity of the distributed denial of service (DDoS) attack threat

-Rake Narang: Who are the main targets of DDoS attacks?
+Info Security PG: Who are the main targets of DDoS attacks?
 What types of DDoS attacks are most common and how are today’s DDoS attacks more complex?

 Jeffrey Lyon: What was once considered an issue isolated to the underworld of the internet is now a very real concern for every single company which uses the internet in commerce.
 The types of attacks which are most common will vary from one week to the next; however, the threat that is most dominant right now is a network time protocol (NTP) reflection where an attacker spoofs the IP address of its target and then sends requests to older, insecure time servers which return data at an amplification of 58.5, generally resulting in an outage to the spoofed target.

 About Jeffrey Lyon